click here to jump to start of article

 And maybe even some more annoying qualities as well.
 We can feel that moment of choice, that moment where the frustration is just starting to build and we can either vent it in an unpleasant tirade or we can take a deep breath and move on.
 It's a choice; let it go and choose the marriage, choose your spouse's needs.
 Tomorrow you won't even remember what that burning issue was.

 Allied with this is the clear recognition that marriage is not a competition and that being right is not the goal.
-Working together, creating a new unique entity together is.
+Working together, creating a new entity together is.
 Ego has no place in marriage -- very easy to say and very difficult to live.

 It's very hard to really let go, to really not care, to bite back the words as they are agitating to get out.
 We're not always successful.
 What's important is that we want to be.